-Based on the goodwill asset impairment analysis performed quantitatively on October 25, 2016, we determined that the fair value of our reporting unit is substantially in excess of the carrying value.
-No events or changes in circumstances have occurred since the date of our most recent annual impairment test to indicate that the fair value of a reporting unit would be less than its carrying amount.
+The Company completed a quantitative assessment in fiscal 2016.
+Based on such goodwill impairment analysis performed quantitatively on October 25, 2016, the Company determined that the fair value of its reporting unit is in excess of the carrying value.
+No events or changes in circumstances have occurred since the date of the Company's most recent annual impairment test that would more likely than not reduce the fair value of the reporting unit below its carrying amount.

-We annually evaluate whether indefinite-lived assets continue to have an indefinite life or have impaired carrying values due to changes in the asset(s) or their related risks.
-The impairment review is performed by comparing the carrying value to the estimated fair value, determined using a discounted cash flow methodology.
+The Company annually (or more frequently if there are indicators of impairment) evaluates whether indefinite-lived assets continue to have an indefinite life or have impaired carrying values due to changes in the asset(s) or their related risks.
+The impairment review is performed by comparing the carrying value of the indefinite lived intangible asset to its estimated fair value.
 If the recorded carrying value of the indefinite-lived asset exceeds its estimated fair value, an impairment charge is recorded to write the asset down to its estimated fair value.